 Also Read: Incomplete Dominance

-When two alleles present are simultaneously expressed, it is known as codominance.
+When the two alleles present, are simultaneously expressed, it is known as codominance.
 For eg., in some varieties of chicken, the alleles for black feathers are codominant with alleles for white feathers.
 If a black chicken is crossed with a white chicken, a chicken with both white and black feathers are obtained.